 2. Paper Plate Marble Track

 We just can’t get enough of marble tracks at our house.
 Creating paper plate marble tracks from recycled materials provides a fun, hands-on challenge for kids that turns into a reusable toy in the end.
 The number of ideas is endless, and you can easily add to the track over the week to build a wild marble roller coaster.
 Looking for material ideas?
 Try using paper towel rolls, paper plates, wooden blocks, plastic containers, and more.

 3. Catapult Paper Airplane

-Build and stack robots are a fun and easy craft for kids that also helps encourage creative thinking and imaginary play.
+Build and stack robots are a fun and easy craft for kids that promotes creative thinking and imaginative play.
 Stacking the different robot body parts is also a great way to help kids develop their fine motor skills.
-Cardboard tubes from paper towels or toilet paper rolls make the stackable sections and whacky, swirly, colorful pipe cleaners create arms and hair.
-Let your kid’s imaginations run wild.
+Cardboard tubes from paper towels or toilet paper rolls make the stackable sections, and whacky, swirly, colorful pipe cleaners create arms and hair.
+Let your kids’ imaginations run wild.

-What kids don’t love playing pretend superheroes around the house?
+What kid doesn’t enjoy pretending to be a superhero around the house?
 These step-by-step instructions make it easy to create a cape for your super kid using an old t-shirt or an inexpensive t-shirt from the thrift store.
 The super easy, no sew tutorial is excellent for last-minute DIY crafts that your kids can help with, or for a birthday party full of pretend-play super kids.
 All you need are oversized men’s shirts.